-Previously, the author had enthusiastically petitioned the Lord for a full restoration to the land:
+Previously, the author had petitioned the Lord for a full restoration to the land

 This was more than a bold request.
 Very likely, the psalmist was among the first wave of 42,360 exiles returning under the leadership of Ezra (Ezra 2:64).
 The group represented only a fraction of the previous Jewish population in the land.

-God promised His Chosen People that even when they were removed from their homeland, He would always bring them back (Deut.
+God promised His Chosen People that even when they were removed from their homeland, He would always bring them back (Dt.
 30:4-5).

 Like the prolonged return of the diaspora from Babylon, those making aliyah from the worldwide Diaspora today are returning incrementally.
 These modern day exiles are fulfilling prophecy like their ancestors.
 Some 2,700 years ago, the prophet Isaiah predicted what is now the thriving energetic city of Jerusalem:

-We live at a privileged time in God’s plan and purpose as witnesses of the rebirth and phenomenal growth of the nation of Israel as well as the reunification of Jerusalem, the eternal capital (2 Chr.
+We live at a privileged time in God’s plan and purpose as witnesses of the rebirth and phenomenal growth of the nation of Israel as well as the reunification of the Eternal City of Jerusalem (2 Chr.
 6:5-6).
 In a defensive war for survival, Israel pushed back persistent enemies obsessed with annihilation of the modern state and emerged triumphant in 1967.

 The psalmist closes with a reminder that, “those who sow in tears will reap in joy” (v.
 6).
 (2) Zion has shed many tears as God’s Chosen People persevered through wars of survival and the toil of rebuilding their ancient homeland.
 Because of the persistent efforts of previous generations since 1948, Israel and the worldwide Jewish community celebrate Yom Yerushalayim with great joy—just as prophesied.